atharmohammad/Code-N-Collab/README.md

 <img src="https://user-images.githubusercontent.com/56029409/120934611-a10e1b00-c71c-11eb-8f9a-c22ecfc82652.png" height="70">
 </p>

+# 🔖 About
+Code - N - Collab is a Collaboration website for Software developers , Competitive coders , and every one who loves to code and collaborate with others to learn and grow.
+It provides users to collaborate with their team , friends and also find people with similar their interests.

 # 🚀 Features

-Code - N - Collab is a Collaboration website for Software developers , Competitive coders , and every one who loves to code and collaborate with others to learn and grow.
-It provides user with :
+It provides users with :-
 - Real-time code editor :
   to share your code and discuss about it with your collegues or solves a competitive coding problem and discuss it , you can also fetch CP problems from popular websites such as codeforces , codechef , atcoder , Cses , geeksforgeeks , etc. It also has a chat section for people to talk about the problem